daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 ## Python

 We will be using Python for a large part of the program, and `conda` as our Python package manager.
-To install Python and the `conda` package manager, we will use the [Miniconda](https://docs.conda.io/en/latest/miniconda.html) platform, for which the [Python 3.7 64-bit version can be downloaded here](https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh).
+To install Python and the `conda` package manager, we will use the [Miniconda platform (read more here)](https://docs.conda.io/en/latest/miniconda.html), for which the [Python 3.7 64-bit version can be downloaded here](https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh).

 Once the download is finished, open Terminal and execute the following commands:
 ```